Ideal approach to convergence in functional spaces: Kat etov power ideals

-We recall the~definition of the~ideal $\fin^\alpha$ introduced in~\cite{kat72,Gri}, recently studied in~\cite{BFMS,DeRa09,KwRe13}.
+We recall the~definition of the~ideal $\fin^\alpha$ introduced in~\cite{kat72,Gri}, recently studied in~\cite{BFMS,DeRa09,KwRe13}, and broadly applied in~\cite{BaScTo,Do16,JsKelo02,RaSt}.
 Throughout the~paper, the~ideal $\K_\alpha$ is the~ideal on limit~$\alpha$ consisting of all subsets of ordinals smaller than~$\alpha$. $\fin^1$ is the~ideal $\fin$.
 For $1<\alpha<\omega_1$, we set